 Don’t be suckered into doing work for free.

-What has been the biggest change to the type industry you’ve noticed over the years?
+What would you say has been the biggest change to the type industry throughout your career?

 That’s got to be the change to digital typesetting in the 1980’s.
 Although we didn’t know it at the time it was like graphic design, typesetting and type design coming out of the dark ages.